pdimiropoulou/userportal/README.md

 - Go to your Gmail account under Security tab and allow Less secure app access.

 ## Database
-In this reposiotry you can find the database schema and diagram at https://github.com/pdimiropoulou/userportal/blob/main/databaseschema.pdf and a dumb file of the database at https://github.com/pdimiropoulou/userportal/blob/main/demo.sql
+In this reposiotry you can find the database schema /diagram at https://github.com/pdimiropoulou/userportal/blob/main/databaseschema.pdf and a dumb file of the database with sample data at https://github.com/pdimiropoulou/userportal/blob/main/demo.sql